This basic steel cut oats recipe is the perfect ratio of oats to liquid for the creamiest, dreamiest canvas for your breakfast creations!

 Step 3: Add milk, water, cinnamon, salt, and maple syrup to the oats.
 Bring to a boil, then reduce to a simmer.
 Cover and simmer over low heat for 25-30 minutes.

-Step 5: Serve the oats with whatever flavors you like, and enjoy a warm and cozy breakfast.
+Step 5: Serve the oats with whatever flavors you like, and enjoy a warm and cozy breakfast!

 Yep!
 Using regular vs. quick-cooking steel cut oats as overnight oats will result in different texture.
 Try it out for yourself and see what you like best!

-Store leftover oatmeal in an airtight container in the fridge after your oats have cooled completely.
+Store any leftover oatmeal in an airtight container in the fridge after your oats have cooled completely.
 They'll keep in the fridge for up to a week, and each day you can reheat the amount you want for breakfast and add your favorite flavors.

 Perfect Basic Steel Cut Oats